EVNetwork/NEctroverse/README.md

 Additional Librarys needed for optinal components:
 * build-essentials -- needed, but you should already have that.
-* libmysqlclinet-dev -- needed for mySql addition.
+* libmysqlclient-dev -- needed for mySql addition.
 * libssl-dev -- needed for extra password security.

 Run: